longls777/blog/source/_posts/Work/A-unified-perspective-of-RLHF.md

 $$
 L^{PG}(\theta) = \hat{\mathbb{E}}_t \left[ \log \pi_\theta (a_t \mid s_t)\hat{A}_t \right].
 $$
 However, directly using $L^{PG}$ as a loss for optimization may lead to excessively large policy updates, potentially pushing the policy away from well-performing regions, and it often performs poorly in practice.
-Therefore, in pratice, various methods such as PPO are typically used, as they incorporate mechanisms to control update sizes and ensure more stable and efficient learning.
+Therefore, various methods such as PPO are typically used, as they incorporate mechanisms to control update sizes and ensure more stable and efficient learning.

 ## TRPO(Trust Region policy optimization)